 How do I know that I am resident in the UK and eligible for the Scheme?

-If you are living in the UK prior to the date of EU Exit/the end of the transition period you are considered as resident.
+If you are living in the UK prior to the date of EU Exit you are considered as resident.
 The exception to this is if you are a registered student currently on a study abroad exchange.
 In this case you are permitted to be absent for a single period of 12 months and can apply from overseas.
 Students who are on a permitted absence overseas should contact ISVAT for advice on how to apply for the scheme.

 Can you help me submit my application for Settled Status?

 ISVAT are happy to help LSE students apply for the EU Settlement Scheme.

 If you are only eligible for Pre -Settled Status you will only need one document to evidence that you were resident in the UK prior to Brexit.
 You can use an LSE Certificate of Registration (no older than six months from the date you apply) to evidence this and you can now print this yourself through the Student Services Centre's new self-service letters portal.

 If you are planning to apply using the Settlement Scheme and believe you are eligible for Settled Status, the best thing to do is to start preparing your evidence of eligiblity as outlined in Appendix A of the following document:

 EU Settlement Scheme: EU citizens and their family members